micheal965/Youth-Innovation-System/README.md

 ## Features
 - **User Authentication & Authorization**: Secure authentication using JWT and role-based authorization for Admins, Users, and Investors.
-- **Multi-Role Support**: Different functionalities tailored for Users, Investors, and Admins.
+- **Multi-Role Support**: Different functionalities tailored for User and Admins.
 - **Real-Time Messaging**: Integrated SignalR for instant communication.
 - **Interactive Features**: Users can like and comment on posts to enhance engagement.
 - **Optimized Database Schema**: Designed a relational database in SQL Server for efficient data storage and retrieval.